mmaaz-git/agentic-pbt/paper/README.md

-# hypothesis-llm

-This is the supplementary data for our submission to the NeurIPS "Deep Learning for Code in the Agentic Era" workshop.
+This is the supplementary data for the paper.

 * `hypo.md` is the final claude code command.
 It can be placed under `~/.claude/commands/` and invoked with `/hypo <file or directory>`.
 It corresponds to Appendix A of the paper.
 * `reported_bugs/` contains the bug reports written by the agent for the 5 bugs which we manually reported to maintainers.
 It corresponds to Appendix B of the paper.